-Bergen Community College does not discriminate on the basis of race, color, age, gender, gender identity, sexual orientation, sexual identity, religion, national origin, veteran status, disability, genetic information or any other basis of prohibited discrimination in its programs and activities.
+Bergen Community College does not discriminate on the basis of race, color, age, gender, gender identity, sexual orientation, religion, national origin, veteran status, disability, genetic information or any other basis of prohibited discrimination in its programs and activities.
 This policy extends to employment, programs, and admission to the College.

 This policy applies to all faculty, staff, students, and visitors.
-It also governs student-on-student sexual discrimination, including sexual assault, both on and off-campus.
+It also governs student-on-student sexual discrimination, including sexual assault, both on campus and college sponsored and/or sanctioned off-campus activities.